All Projects

 Key journeys through the app

-We mapped the primary user flows for both the patient and clinician perspectives, identifying decision points, error states, and opportunities to reduce friction in common tasks such as logging an exercise or reviewing a patient's progress.
+We mapped the primary user flows for the patients, identifying decision points, error states, and opportunities to reduce friction in common tasks such as logging an exercise or reviewing a patient's progress.

 User flow diagrams